Mfundo-debug/Object_django-react/SECURITY.md

 ## Reporting a Vulnerability

 Still underconstruction :x: expect errors from the API backend or frontend :accessibility:
-But hopefully soon this project will sorted 👍
+But hopefully soon this project will be sorted 👍